 The Vermont Sustainable Jobs Fund serves as the administrator of the Farm to Plate Investment Program to strengthen Vermont’s food system.

 In 2009, the Farm to Plate Investment Program legislation was signed into law and added to the Vermont Sustainable Jobs Fund’s governing statute.
 This led to an extensive 12-month public engagement process to identify opportunities to strategically coordinate a systematic approach to developing Vermont’s food system.
-In January 2011, the Farm to Plate Strategic Plan was released and work began.
+In January 2011, the first 10-year Farm to Plate Strategic Plan was released and work began.
 In 2019, the Vermont Sustainable Jobs Fund (VSJF) was reauthorized by the Vermont state legislature to continue this work and create the Vermont Agriculture and Food System Strategic Plan 2021-2030.
 The final version was published February 8, 2021.

-In order to implement the Farm to Plate food system plan, the Vermont Sustainable Jobs Fund convened food system stakeholders in October 2011 to launch the Vermont Farm to Plate Network to collectively implement the plan’s 25 Vermont food system goals.
+To implement the Farm to Plate food system plan, the Vermont Sustainable Jobs Fund convenes food system stakeholders through the Vermont Farm to Plate Network.
 The Farm to Plate Network is comprised of farms, food production businesses, specialty food producers, educational institutions, nonprofit organizations, funders, capital providers, and government.
 Our network development approach creates the space for strategic conversations across multiple stakeholders and perspectives to make systematic food system change that no one organization can accomplish alone.

 Vermont's Food System